 Adidas Tubular Invader History

-In order to come up with a groundbreaking design, Nic Galway, the brand’s VP of Global Design, had to dig deep into their archives.
+Adi Dassler may not be with Adidas anymore, having passed away back in 1978, but his legacy and vision for the brand live on, traits that are evident in the quality shoes that are being released by Adidas.
+In order to come up and continue with creating groundbreaking designs, Nic Galway, the brand’s VP of Global Design, had to dig deep into their archives.
 This is where he discovered the Tubular.

 Initially introduced in the late 1980’s, this basketball trainer was designed with an outsole modeled after car tire tubings.
 Technology in those days, however, failed to support the shoe’s aesthetic which was considered way ahead of its time.